open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 ![/workflows/tutorials/spikes/configuration.bonsai workflow](../../workflows/tutorials/spikes/configuration.bonsai)
 :::

-This is accomplished by constructing a [top-level configuration chain](xref:initialize-onicontext): place the [configuration operator](xref:configure) that corresponds to the hardware you intend to use between
+Construct a [top-level configuration chain](xref:initialize-onicontext): place the [configuration operators](xref:configure) that correspond to the hardware you intend to use between
 <xref:OpenEphys.Onix1.CreateContext> and <xref:OpenEphys.Onix1.StartAcquisition>.
-In our example, this is
+In this example, this is
 <xref:OpenEphys.Onix1.ConfigureHeadstage64> and <xref:OpenEphys.Onix1.ConfigureBreakoutBoard>.
-Confirm the device
+Confirm that the device
 that streams electrophysiology data is enabled.
 The Rhd2164 device (an Intan amplifier) on the headstage64 is the only device used in this tutorial, so you could disable other devices on the headstage and on the breakout board.